5.2.1 Data Acquisition

 ros2 launch rgbd_sensor rgbd_sensor.launch.py -

-If the program outputs the following information, it indicates that the node has been successfully launched:
+If the program outputs information similar to the following, it indicates that the node has started successfully:

 [WARN] [1654573498.706920307] [example]: [wuwl]->This is rgbd!